aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 by the plant [@Ngai2006], detrital decomposition and CO~2~ flux [@Atwood2014;
 @Atwood2013].

-We used a series of observations, lab feeding trials, and manipulative field experiments to test the hypothesis that greater phylogenetic distance correlates with greater difference in predator impacts on the bromeliad community.
-We test three related hypotheses concerning similarity in distribution, diet and top- down ecosystem effects of predators:
+We tested for a relationship between the distribution, diet and ecosystem effect of predators and their phylogenetic distance using observations, lab feeding trials, and manipulative field experiments, respectively.
+We observed predator distribution by dissecting a sample of natural bromeliads.
+We quantified diet preferences in a series of no-choice feeding trials.
+Ecosystem-level effects were measured with a manipulative experiment, where predators were placed alone or in combination within standardized communities.
+In each approach, we test the hypothesis that greater phylogenetic distance correlates with greater difference in predator impacts on the bromeliad community:

 1. *Distributional similarity*: Closely related predators occur in the same habitat patch more frequently than less related predators.
 Alternatively, closely related species